PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 On the right side, from left to the right, the steps of adding/editing a carrier are displayed:

  - 1 General settings
+ - 2 Multistore (If multistore is enabled)
- - 2 Shipping locations and costs
+ - 3 Shipping locations and costs
- - 3 Size, weight, and group access
+ - 4 Size, weight, and group access
- - 4 Summary
+ - 5 Summary

 Below there 5 fields: